- Facilitate Planning

 Goal: No team is overcommitted for the release.

-- The ARM communicates the Release Plan to stakeholders, consisting of the epics planned and the release’s end date, emphasizing this is not a scope “commitment,” just a “best guess based on what we know today.”
+- The ARM communicates the Release Backlog to stakeholders, consisting of the epics planned and the release’s end date, emphasizing this is not a scope “commitment,” just a “best guess based on what we know today.”

 To help you visualize the release planning process, here is a sample schedule.
 Assume the program completes four sprints per release.
 We’ll skip ahead to plan the fourth Planning Release, starting in Sprint 1 (S1) of Release 3 (R3):